Welcome to Brazilfooty, a site dedicated to providing news, insight and analysis on the beautiful game through a

 I have been football mad ever since I can remember and was inspired by Brazilian football as a kid.
 They may not have won World Cup in 1998, but I loved the swagger, skills and pace of that Brazilian team.
 Ronaldo.
 Awesome.

 In the end, I did go to Brazil, I did play football there and I did learn.
 I never became very good, so I set up a blog instead.
 Clearly I had some delusions about the Brazilian lifestyle but it inspired me to do something special in my life.
 I learnt two languages.
 I travelled and learned about the South American continent.
 And I also ended up with a very good job there.

 I found my way to Brazil via Argentina, where I did a university exchange for a year.
 I got a River Plate season ticket and went to tons of games.
 I also worked for a semi-professional club, Centenario de Neuquén.
 As I got to know the players and the staff, I started to think and dream in Spanish.
 Forget the courses.
 That’s how I learnt the local lingo.

 To cut a long story short, several years after my Argentina experience, I ended up living in Brazil.
 I spent three years in São Paulo, mingling with the locals and going to loads of games and grounds: Corinthians at Pacaembu, São Paulo at the Morumbi, Palmeiras at the old Palestra Italia, the Rio clubs at the Maracanã and some seleção games too.

 I don’t live in Brazil anymore, but I do go back from time to time.
 Out of touch and with life getting hectic in London, Brazilfooty took a back seat for a few years.
-But with things more settled again, and with BT Sport hopefully showing live matches again this year, Brazilfooty is making a comeback.
+But with things more settled again, and with a Brazilian cable TV subscription to boot, I am back in the game.